With the app template already copied, we will now create a new theme block. Follow the instructions below to create the new theme block.

 Understanding interfaces

-The following table shows some possible keys that could be added to your block's interface, as well as their respective descriptions:
+The following table shows some possible keys that could be added to the block interface, as well as their respective descriptions:

 Key | Description |